-Meet other master's and doctoral students, get acclimated to our campus, and get quick answers to your questions before the first day of class at our Spartan Springboard for graduate students event.
+Meet other master's and doctoral students, get acclimated to our campus, and get quick answers to your questions before the first day of class at our orientation for graduate students event.

-Whether you're returning to college after a long absence or coming right out of your undergraduate career, our Spartan Springboard for master's and doctoral students is designed to ensure you're prepared on day one of your program.
+Whether you're returning to college after a long absence or coming right out of your undergraduate career, our orientation for master's and doctoral students is designed to ensure you're prepared on day one of your program.

 What You Will Learn and Do

 - Tour the campus and learn about our centrally-located student centers.

 - Learn about what it means to be a Spartan and how to get involved beyond the classroom